nobody-but-me/charlie/README.md

 As I wrote some lines above, the project is highly inspired by kilo, which means it has no more dependencies than a C compiler and its standard library -- in the case of this project, clang 19.0.0+.

+It uses the VT100 stardard escape sequences as main control for cursor movement, text formatting and displaying of the text in general.

 # Build
 *not tested in a windows or mac environment*